 I can’t help but laugh when I review progress reports with the following comments:

 Social Communication: Johnny is a pleasant child who much more readily interacted with his peers during the present progress reporting period.

 What on earth does that mean?
 What were Johnny’s specific social communication goals?
 Was he supposed to initiate conversations more frequently with peers?
 Was he supposed to acknowledge in some way that his peers actually exist on the same physical plane?
 Your guess is as good as mine!

 Reading: Johnny is more willing to read short stories at this time.

 Again, what on earth does that mean?
-Which sounds is Johnny now actually able to decode?
+What type of text can Johnny now decode?
 Which consonant digraphs can he consistently recognize in text?
 Can he differentiate between long and short vowels in CVC and CVCV words such as /bit/ and /bite/?
 I have no clue because none of that was included in his report.

 These statements can cause legal difficulties!